• Powder Stripes Shawl

 Round 6: ch 3 and dc in the first st, dc in st three times, *dc 2 in st, dc in st three times, repeat from * to end, sl st into the third ch of the first ch 3.
 (60 sts).

-Cut off red yarn and weave in loose ends.
-With white yarn make a knot and at the eighth st after the end of last round, work as follows:
+Cut off orange yarn and weave in loose ends.
+With black yarn make a knot and at the eighth st after the end of last round, then work as follows (next round is worked through back loops only):

 Round 7: (ch 4, tr, ch 2, tr 2) in the first st, *tr in st, dc in st twice, hdc in st 3 times, sc in st twice, hdc in st 3 times, dc in st twice, tr in st, (tr 2, ch 2, tr 2) in st, repeat from * 3 times, tr in st, dc in st twice, hdc in st 3 times, sc in st twice, hdc in st 3 times, dc in st twice, tr in st, sl st into the fourth ch of the first ch4.